Brandon Steele: Criminal code

 Steele led the effort to rewrite and modernize the West Virginia criminal code, which many believed to be outdated and ineffective.
 He was the lead sponsor of House Bill 2017, which would rewrite the code.

 Gun control

 Steele was the lead sponsor of House Bill 2694, which prevented state police from complying with federal authorities on matters related to gun control.
 Steele framed the bill as essential to the Second Amendment, stating, "[e]ither you like gun rights or you don't."
 The bill was later amended by the West Virginia State Senate to specifically inhibit the ability of local law enforcement from complying with gun control executive orders issued by Joe Biden.
-Steele had a 100% rating from the National Rifle Association as of 2020 and received their endorsement in his campaign.
+Steele had an "A+" rating from the NRA Political Victory Fund as of 2020 and received their endorsement in his campaign.
 He also had a 93% rating from the West Virginia Citizen's Defense League, a local gun rights organization, as of 2018.